Sylius/Sylius/docs/contributing/support/support.rst

 Most of us use Slack for their online communication with co-workers.
 We know that it is not convenient to have another chat window open, therefore we've chosen Slack for the live communication with the community.

-We have setup following rooms so far:
+We have created following rooms so far:

 #general - for discussions about Sylius development itself,
 #docs - for discussions related to the documentation,
-#support - for asking questions and helping others.
+#support - for asking questions and helping others,
+#random - for the non-work banter and water cooler conversation.

-If you have any suggestions, please let us know in the comments section below this post.
+If you have any suggestions, please let us know on Slack!

-Slack requires inviting new members, but this can be done automatically, just go to `slackinvite.me/to/sylius-devs <https://slackinvite.me/to/sylius-devs>`_, enter your e-mail and you will get an e-mail with invitation, where you can setup your login and password.
+Slack requires inviting new members, but this can be done automatically, just go to `slackinvite.me/to/sylius-devs <https://slackinvite.me/to/sylius-devs>`_, enter your email and you will get an invitation.
 If possible, please use GitHub username - it will help us to recognize each other easily!

 StackOverflow